Estimates of dissolved and suspended substance yield of stream basins in Michigan

 Equations were developed for each station that express the relation between load and discharge (L = aQb) for 19 substances and properties.
-Fifty percent of the equations had standard errors of 22 percent or less; 90 percent had standard errors of 80 percent or less.
-Regression exponents indicate that the load increases as discharge increases in all cases, but for about two-thirds of the substances or properties the increase is less rapid than that of discharge.
+Fifty percent of the equations had standard errors of 22 percent or less; 90 percent of the equations had standard errors of 80 percent or less.
+Regression exponents indicate that the load increases as discharge increases in all cases, but for about two-thirds of the substances or properties, the increase is less rapid than that of discharge.
 Seventy-eight percent of the nitrogen, phosphorus, and sediment loads, taken as a group, increase more rapidly than discharge.
-With respect to concentration, about 63 percent of the substances or properties decrease as discharge increases.
+Concentrations of about 63 percent of the substances or properties decrease as discharge increases, however.

 Additional publication details